Stochastic Gradients for Large-Scale Tensor Decomposition: Conclusions

 We propose a stochastic gradient for GCP tensor decomposition with general loss functions.
 The structure of the GCP gradient means that there is no general way to maintain sparsity in its computation even when the input tensor is sparse.
 Our investigation was prompted by the sparse case, but the stochastic approach applies equally well to dense tensors.
 A unique feature of our approach is the use of stratified and semi-stratified sampling in the gradient computation for sparse tensors.

 We tested the stochastic gradient using Adam \cite{KiBa15} for GCP tensor decomposition and made several findings.
 Stochastic gradient methods are effective in practice in terms of driving down the objective function and recovering the true solutions.
 Empirically, we find that the number of samples should be roughly equal to the sum of the dimensions, i.e., $s = \sum_{k=1}^d n_k = d \bar n$.
 This is much lower than would be required to cycle through the entire dataset each epoch, i.e., $n^d$ divided by the number of iterations per epoch.
-For dense problems, stochastic gradient methods can be much faster than the non-stochastic prior approach using L-BFGS-B \cite{HoKoDu19}.
+For dense problems, stochastic gradient methods can be much faster than the non-stochastic prior approach using L-BFGS-B \cite{HoKoDu20}.
 For sparse problems, stochastic gradients enable us to circumvent formation of the dense tensor needed by the gradient, making it possible to solve much larger problems.
 Additionally, we propose stratified and semi-stratified sampling, which are typically superior to uniform sampling.
 We have not discussed how to determine the rank since that is a difficult problem even for standard CP.

 Overall, stochastic methods have proved to be a promising approach for GCP tensor decomposition, especially for large-scale sparse tensors which have no viable alternative.
 However, many open questions remain.
 We can likely further improve the results by using more sophisticated stochastic optimization methods, e.g., weight decay strategies in Adam \cite{LoHu17}.
-Likewise, more sophisticated sampling strategies, e.g., inspired by ideas from matrix sketching, may further improve performance.
+Likewise, more sophisticated sampling strategies such as leverage score sampling from matrix sketching \cite{Ma11,Wo14,ChBhSaWa15} may further improve performance by reducing the variance.
 Another important line of investigation is developing appropriate theory to describe the improvement gains of the stratified approaches.

 In terms of implementations, an interesting consequence of sampling in the context of parallel tensor decomposition~\cite{SmRaSiKa15,KaUc15,LiChPeSu17,PhKo19} is that we can reduce the computation and/or communication by sampling only a subset of the entries.
 Moreover, we may be able to stratify the samples in such a way that is amenable to more structured communications.